Circle private patient terms & conditions

-The Patient Terms & Conditions form part of a contract between you and Circle which consists of your registration form, the patient terms and conditions, and your treatment letter.
-A copy of the current Terms and Conditions will be sent to you with your treatment letter and further copies are available at the hospital.
+The private patient terms & conditions form part of a contract between you and Circle which consists of your registration form, the private patient terms and conditions, and your treatment letter.
+A copy of the current private patient terms and conditions will be sent to you with your treatment letter and further copies are available at the hospital.

-If you would like to visit the hospital before your admission please feel free to call us on 01761 422 222 or 0808 188 1880 and we would be delighted to arrange a suitable time to meet you and show you around Circle Bath
+If you would like to visit the hospital before your admission please feel free to call us on 0118 922 6888 and we would be delighted to arrange a suitable time to meet you and show you around the hospital.

 Our approach and your rights

-Circle Bath places a high level of importance on effective communication with the patients who attend the hospital.
+Circle Reading places a high level of importance on effective communication with the patients who attend the hospital.
 Consultants will fully explain treatment options at the time of consultation.